GurditLubana/Group-10-Meal-Planner/Devlog.md

 Duration: 4 hrs
    Tasks:
    - review course video and make rest of all U5 note and  submit to the github

+### 2022-07-19
+     Dev:
+      - Dane
+Duration: 8 hrs
+   Tasks:
+   - adjusted recycler view to add drinks without ingredients
+   - added the select functionality to adding ingredients in the add recipe dialog
+   - added a check against adding duplicate ingredients
+   - when preparedEdible's with ingredients are added, it loads their ingredients instead
+   - Refactored recipebook activity and RVAAddIngredients

+### 2022-07-20
+     Dev:
+      - Dane
+Duration: 12 hrs
+   Tasks:
+   - moved ingredient recycler view into the addRecipeDialog fragment
+   - added functionality for activity to talk with fragment (needs a tag)
+   - fixed bug where actions taken with a selected ingredient didnt work as intended (delete, back and modify)
+   - modified UI to include a isSubstitute checkbox
+   - refactored modDialog
+   - refactored recipeActivity
+   - refactored addRecipeDialog
+   - refactored RVA adapter (duplicate code everyplace that has a recycler view)

+### 2022-07-21
+     Dev:
+      - Dane
+Duration: start at 1
+   Tasks:
+   - further refacotred RVA adapter
+   - removed drink slider code
+   - removed dead fragment code (auto generated)
+   - merged ingredients into test branch
+   - submitted pull request with detailed discription
+   - fixed broken unit tests
+   - fixed a bug where you could get ingredients to jump tabs by selecting swapping tabs then selecting again